MaterializeInc/materialize/doc/user/content/sql/subscribe.md

 This `ORDER BY` can take any column in the underlying object or query in addition to the `mz_diff` column.
 A common use case of recovering upserts to key-value data would be sort by all the keys and `mz_diff`.
 Since `SUBSCRIBE` guarantees that there won't be multiple updates for the same row (the batch is already consolidated), this will produce data that looks like `(k, v1, -1), (k, v2, +1)` which are easier to handle.
-If `PROGRESS` is set, progress messages are unaffected.

 Example:
 ```nofmt